lilaq-project/lilaq-project.github.io/docs/tutorials/03-axis.md

 ```
 The [climograph example](/docs/examples/climograph) shows a fully-fledged demo.

 The number of axes that can be added to a diagram is in principal unlimited.
-The <Crossref target="axis#position" /> can also take a tuple `(alignment, length)` that makes it possible to move axes outside the diagram.
+The <Crossref target="axis#position" /> can also take a dictionary `(align: .., offset: ..)` that makes it possible to move axes outside the diagram.

 ```example
 #lq.diagram(